rsz_notting_hill_2_istock-694113254_1

 Typical RSU mortgage application process

-Essential to match you with a lender comfortable with RSUs and articulate your case to underwriters.
+1. Engaging a specialist broker like Trinity Financial is essential to match you with a lender comfortable with RSUs and articulate your case to underwriters.

-2. Assemble comprehensive documentation including:
+2. Assemble comprehensive documentation, including:

 • RSU grant & vesting schedules